sib-swiss/SchoolRNA2020/single_cell/glossary/glossary_of_terms_single_cell.md

 <p>

 We here perform cell cycle scoring.
 To score a gene list, the algorithm calculates the difference of mean expression of the given list and the mean expression of reference genes.
 To build the reference, the function randomly chooses a bunch of genes matching the distribution of the expression of the given list.
-Cell cycle scoring adds three slots in data, a score for S phase, a score for G2M phase and the predicted cell cycle phase.
+Cell cycle scoring with Seurat adds three slots in data, a score for S phase, a score for G2M phase and the predicted cell cycle phase.
+The Seurat package provides a list of human G2M and S phase genes in `cc.genes`.

 How to run it: